-Radiation therapy to your abdominal area may cause dryness, itchiness, and/or reddening of the skin in the treatment area.
+Radiation therapy to your pelvis area may cause you to have dry, itchy or reddening of the skin in the treatment area.
 These symptoms are common in areas where there is friction or skin folds.
 You may have loss of hair in the treatment area.